 At Rigby Hall, a high percentage of pupils have speech and communication difficulties or needs.
 Rigby Hall School recognises that communication underpins all learning in the school, and we are committed to providing a total communication environment.
 Rigby Hall School are dedicated to inclusion of all pupils, regardless of difficulties or disabilities.
 The communication needs of our pupils will be identified and met through universal, targeted and specialist support, provided by knowledgeable and trained staff.
 These staff will also work in conjunction with other professionals, in order to support all children appropriately.
-Rigby Hall School use varied methods of communication support; including the use of singing and symbols (low tech AAC*), aided language displays and where appropriate; high- tech communication devices.
+Rigby Hall School use varied methods of communication support; including the use of singing and symbols (low tech AAC - Augmentative and alternative communication), aided language displays (ALDs) and where appropriate; high- tech communication devices.
 The goal being to provide alternative communication systems for all; with which all children can access our specialist and highly differentiated curriculum.

 How we do this: